« Back to Settings for systemd units

 Why and when to use ExecPaths

-The setting ExecPaths defines that paths that are allowed for program execution.
+The systemd setting ExecPaths defines the paths that are allowed for program execution.
 It is the opposite of NoExecPaths and they are typically used together.
 A common option is first to disable execution from ‘/’ with NoExecPaths, then define the paths in ExecPaths where the related binaries of the service are located.

 Configuration options of ExecPaths